dxu/noir/README.md

 - Some potential options could be:
   - Clone this repository directly into your carts folder
   - Hard link your `.p8` into your carts folder
+    - `ln -s noir.p8 CART_DIRECTORY`.
+My cart directory is located at `/Users/dxu/Library/Application Support/pico-8`
   - Manually (or automatically) copy it yourself
+- Once you've done one of the above, you should be able to start up PICO8 and run the build cart!
+If you've hard-linked the file, then it will automatically pick up the changes if you run `yarn watch`